GRAVITATION

 Zero angular momentum at infinity – Radial trajectories

-\(d\varphi=0\) (zero angular momentum at infinity) means that the trajectories are not deflected (radial trajectories) and (3.a) becomes for a light geodesic:
+\(d\varphi=0\) (zero angular momentum at infinity) means that the trajectories are not deflected (radial trajectories) and (3.b) becomes for a light geodesic:

 \(-\left(1-\frac{R_s}{r}\right)\ c^2dt^2+\left(\frac{1}{1-\frac{R_s}{r}}\right)\ dr^2=0\hspace{2cm}\)(3.u)